andreasplesch/aframe-heightgrid-component/README.md

 The default value for the uvs property is an empty list.
 An empty list will lead to texture coordinates which correspond directly to the x and z coordinates of the grid points, scaled to vary between 0 and 1.

+The demos have examples of how to use custom uvs.

 ### Usage

 #### Browser Installation